Updated 3 weeks ago

 Chris Meehan

-Battery-powered lawn mowers offer homeowners and landscapers a cleaner way to mow the lawn, rivaling gas-powered lawn mowers in performance and cost—and some can even mow the lawn autonomously!
+Battery-powered lawn mowers offer homeowners and landscapers a cleaner way to cut their grass, rivaling gas-powered lawn mowers in performance and cost.
+Here are our top picks for the best electric lawn mowers:

 Are electric lawnmowers any good?